matrix-org/matrix-ios-sdk/README.rst

 To launch these test homeservers, type from the synapse root folder::

       $ poetry run ./demo/start.sh --no-rate-limit

+To verify that the synapse instance is actually running correctly, open a web browser and go to `http://127.0.0.1:8080`.
+A web page should confirm it.

 To stop and reset the servers::